University of Maryland Francis King Carey School of Law: Rankings

-The law school was ranked 51st by the U.S. News & World Report in 2023-2024.
-The 2023 edition ranked Maryland Law 6th in part-time programs, 6th in health care law, 13th in environmental law, 12th in dispute resolution, and 8th in clinical training.
+The law school was ranked tied for 62nd by U.S. News & World Report in 2026.
+The 2026 edition ranked Maryland Law tied for 13th in part-time programs, tied for 6th in health care law, tied for 18th in environmental law, tied for 8th in dispute resolution, tied for 8th in clinical training, tied for 47th in business/corporate law, tied for 40th in constitutional law, tied for 51st in contracts/commercial law, tied for 76th in intellectual property law, tied for 31st in criminal law, and tied for 66th in legal writing.

 Bar passage and employment outcomes

 According to Maryland Law's official data reported to the American Bar Association, approximately 77% of Maryland Law graduates who took the bar exam for the first time in 2019 passed.
 In addition, 94% of 2019 J.D. graduates were employed in some capacity ten months after graduation.
 These 2019 graduates became employed in a variety of contexts, including approximately 35% in judicial clerkships (4% federal clerkships and 31% state and local clerkships), 23% in government, 20% in private practice, 11% in business and industry, 5% in public interest, and 4% in education.
 For 2018 J.D. graduates who entered private practice within ten months of graduation, the median starting salary was $80,000.